isomerpages/moe-northviewpri/_curriculum/CCE/Sexuality Education.md

 <p></p>
 <p>9.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents who wish to
-opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form will be communicated to parents at the start of the year and is also available <a href="https://form.gov.sg/6969946780c908cb6a7d94f7" rel="noopener nofollow" target="_blank">here</a> please upload parents opt-out form found in <strong>Annex</strong>  <strong>A</strong> and insert a hyperlink for parents to access the form).
-The completed opt-out form is to be submitted by 30/01/2026.</p>
+opt their children out of the Sexuality Education lessons need to complete an <a href="https://form.gov.sg/6969946780c908cb6a7d94f7" rel="noopener nofollow" target="_blank">opt-out form</a> on Parents Gateway by 30/01/2026.</p>
 <p></p>
 <p>10.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents can contact the school at
-<a href="https://www.northviewpri.moe.edu.sg/contact-us/" rel="noopener nofollow" target="_blank">here</a>for discussion or to seek clarification about the school’s Sexuality
+<a href="https://www.northviewpri.moe.edu.sg/contact-us/" rel="noopener nofollow" target="_blank">here</a>or discussion or to seek clarification about the school’s Sexuality
 Education programme.</p>
 <p></p>
 <p></p>